-The kid in PE class at school who had no hope, like the lard ass running cross country or the wheelchair boy doing the high jump, today I am him.
+The kid in PE class at school who had no hope, like the lard-arse running cross-country, or the wheelchair boy doing the high jump, today I am him.
 If it weren’t for my earnest, pained face, Swami would think I’m taking the piss.

-My ears are working; I know what he’s saying.
-It’s the rest of me not working.
+My ears are working; I know what I should be doing.
+It’s the rest of me that’s not working.
 My body just won’t bend that way or that far.
-You might be able to teach an old dog new tricks, but you can’t teach it to meow.
-It’s not my fault.
-It’s genetics.
-My Dad has had both knees and hips replaced.
+It’s not my fault — it’s genetics: my Dad has had both knees and hips replaced.
 I’m built from shoddy materials.

-Swami eventually gives up on me, conceding I’m as much a hopeless case as a eunuch attempting the Kama Sutra.
-He starts giving me separate instructions to the rest of the class: “Everyone do x, y and z.
-You,” pointing at me, “just stand there and put your hands on your head.”
+Swami eventually concedes that I’m as much a lost cause as a eunuch attempting the Kama Sutra.
+He starts giving me separate instructions to everyone else: “Everyone do x, y, z.
+Except you,” and he points at me.
+“You just stand there and put your hands on your head.”

-No-one else has turned up for the class, so I’m one-on-one with him.
-After we sit, he starts with a warning: “You must know that meditating can bring up feelings of misery, despair, and loneliness.”
+No one else has come for the class, so I’m one-on-one with him.
+After we sit, he starts with a warning: “You must know that meditating can bring up feelings of misery, despair, loneliness.”

 “But these feelings should pass.
 No pain, no gain,” he adds.

-For the last technique, he tells me to lay on my back with bent knees, and make a noise that sounds like “shoe” on every inhale, and a “ha” noise on every exhale: “Shoe haaaaaaa, shoe haaaaaaa, shoe haaaaaaa.”
-He leaves the room for ten minutes.
-I lay there alone in the dark room, keeping it up: “Shoe haaaaaaa, shoe haaaaaaa, shoe haaaaaaa.”
+For the last technique, he tells me to lay on my back with bent knees and make a noise that sounds like “shoe” on every inhale and a “ha” noise on every exhale: “Shoe haaaaaaa, shoe haaaaaaa, shoe haaaaaaa …” He leaves the room while I do this, and I lay there alone for fifteen minutes keeping it up: “Shoe haaaaaaa, shoe haaaaaaa, shoe haaaaaaa …”

 I think he means the latest prophet is Indian and wears woolly socks.

-Ninety minutes in, by which time some have walked out, Shri Prashant goes nuclear: “I’m not going to sugar coat it.
+Ninety minutes in — and by now a few have walked out — Shri Prashant goes nuclear: “I’m not going to sugar coat it.
 The people closest to you are those who will prevent your progress along the path.
-Do not stay attached to the false family of mother, father, brother, sister, husband, wife, and children.
-They are petty.
+Do not stay attached to the false family of mother or father, brother or sister, husband or wife.
 They lead you astray from the truth.
 Leave them all behind for a new dynamic family.
 It is the only way for your salvation.”

-He eases off somewhat after this, following it with some bizarre tangents, including a random five-minute discourse on how squirrels live and what we can learn from their squirrelly ways.
+He eases off a bit after this with some random tangents, including five minutes on how squirrels live and what we can learn from their squirrelly ways.
 I mostly agree with his thoughts on squirrels.

-Having Shri Prashant as my only Facebook friend would put a stop to endless baby photos in my newsfeed, but I can’t justify ditching everyone I know for a man who I share some common ground with regarding squirrels.
+Having Shri Prashant as my only Facebook friend would put a stop to endless baby photos in my feed, but I can’t justify ditching everyone I know for a bloke that I share some common ground with regarding squirrels.

-He’s not the only one in town with a Messiah complex.
-I’ve seen many wannabe Messiahs here — both Indians and foreigners — walking around barefooted in robes with long hair.
-Care must be taken to keep them apart because friction is inevitable should two happen to be in the same establishment at the same time.
+He’s not the only one in town with a messiah complex.
+I’ve seen many wannabe messiahs here — both Indians and foreigners — walking around barefooted with feral hair flowing over their baggy tunics.
+They must be kept apart; friction is inevitable when they meet …

-“No, I am the Messiah.
-You’re just a long haired chump who can’t afford shoes.”
+“No, I’m the messiah.
+You’re just a long-haired chump who can’t afford shoes.”

 “I have no mum.
-I was sent directly to earth by God.”
+I was sent to earth by Brahma.”

-“Really?
-Well, who’s that woman with the same surname as you who’s the only one who follows you on Twitter?”
+“Then who’s that woman with the same surname as you who’s the only one that follows you on Twitter?”